vkbo/novelWriter/docs/source/usage_export.rst

 ``%ch%``
    This will be replaced by a chapter number.
-The number is incremented by one each time the build tool sees a new heading of level two in a document with layout :guilabel:`Chapter`.
-If the document has layout :guilabel:`Unnumbered`, the counter is *not* incremented.
-The latter is useful for for instance Prologue and Epilogue chapters.
-Adding an asterisk (``*``) in front of the title text of a level two heading will also disable the chapter counter for that heading.
+The number is incremented by one each time the build tool sees a new heading of level two in a document, unless the heading formatting code has the added ``!``.
+In the latter case, the counter is *not* incremented.
+This is useful for for instance Prologue and Epilogue chapters.

 ``%chw%``
    Behaves like ``%ch%``, but the number is represented as a number word.